 Tessa, a conformation Boxer, is the newest member of our pack.
 Tessa has been a great addition with different challenges.
-Tessa who was 2 in August 2019 has currently earned her BN Beginner Novice title with all placements and is working towards her CD.
+Tessa who was born in August 2017.
+Tessa earned her CD with all HIT (High in Trial) 1st place finishes with one score of 197.5/200.
 Tessa was recognized as 3rd top boxer

 obedience, nosework, Website Manager